 The Iowa 4-H Reporters is a new opportunity for youth in the position of Reporter, Historian, or Photographer in their local clubs and youth who have an interest in media and communications projects.
 This program offers in-depth hands-on learning experiences with partner organizations, as well as self-directed project creation as a part of a reporting team at the Iowa State Fair.

 Youth grades 9-12 selected for this program will have the opportunity to:

 - Work with professional mentors in partnership with Iowa Public Television and iHeart Radio

 - Work on a team with other youth in Iowa who have an interest in Media and Communications

 - Serve as a 4-H reporter at the Iowa State Fair for two consecutive days

-- Attend a full day workshop with professional partners in central Iowa on Wednesday, July 24, 2019 at Iowa Public Television Studios
+- Attend a full day workshop with professional partners in central Iowa on July 30, 2020 at Iowa Public Television Studios (in Des Moines)

 - Receive state-wide recognition for their work on this project

 How to Apply

 - Participants are selected through “State 4-H Recognition Day.”
 This process includes a written application of five essay questions and submission of a one-page resume.
 4-H Members can apply November 15-February 1, and winners are announced in April.

 - 4-H members may apply to be in this program as many times as they wish.